-- Eight hours weekly at the L&C CCC-includes two hours in addition to scheduled class time for reviewing your videos, maintaining case files and documentation, etc. Students will participate in case observation when not in session themselves and as directed by the instructor.
-On occasion, students may need to attend to emergency client concerns outside of their internship day. - Approximately 2-3 days at an externship site-includes supervision, client contact, and engagement in all responsibilities expected at the placement.
+- Eight hours weekly at the L&C CCC-in addition to the six hours scheduled per class meeting, students are required to dedicate approximately two hours to reviewing their clinical work, maintaining case files and documentation, conducting case management, etc. On occasion, students may need to attend to emergency client concerns outside of their internship day. - Approximately 2-3 days at an externship site-includes supervision, client contact, and engagement in all responsibilities expected by the site.

 This internship provides experience in applying family therapy theory to clinical practice in our departmental clinical training facility, the L&C Community Counseling Center, while concurrently beginning an externship in a community agency.
-Through live AAMFT approved supervision and team consultation, students will have the opportunity to apply a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches.
+Through live AAMFT approved supervision and team consultation as well as supplemental supervision provided by externship sites, students will have the opportunity to apply a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches.
 Throughout your clinical practice, you will participate in group and individual supervision.
 You may be asked to meet with your supervisor alone or with one other MFT trainee in the program.
 Individual supervision is defined as no more than two supervisees meeting with a supervisor face to face.

-The COAMFTE requirements for observable data have been temporarily suspended, due to accommodations for programs in the context of COVID (valid until end of December 2021).
-However, typically, the standard would be that the majority of supervision (at least 50%) must be based on observable data (i.e., live observation/video-tapes of sessions with clients or co-therapy with your supervisor).
-Supervision must be maintained during academic breaks when you are not actually enrolled in the course but are seeing clients through your affiliation with Lewis and
+At least 50% of supervision must be based on observable data (i.e., live observation/video recordings/telesupervision of sessions with clients or co-therapy with your supervisor).
+Supervision must be maintained during academic breaks when you are not actually enrolled in the course but are seeing clients through your affiliation with Lewis and Clark College.

-Clark College.

 This syllabus serves as a contract between you, the program, and your individual faculty supervisor.
-Standard COAMFTE requirements expect you to complete 500 hours of direct client contact (200 relational) and 100 hours of supervision as detailed in the MCFT Clinical Training Handbook, by the end of your program.
+As early adopters of COAMFTE v12.5 standards, the MCFT program requires students to complete 400 hours of direct client contact (of which a minimum of 150 hours should be relational) and 100 hours of supervision as detailed in the MCFT Clinical Training Handbook, by the end of your program.